cvjena/artos/README.md

 1. **a (full) copy of the ImageNet image data for all synsets**

    This requires an account on ImageNet.
 Registration can be done here: http://www.image-net.org/signup
    After that, there should be a Tar archive with all full-resolution images available for download (> 1 TB).
+   It is also possible to download just the archives for the single synsets that you need if you don't have enough disk space or time to download the full database.

 2. **the bounding box annotation data for those synsets**